synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 | https://sig-repo.synopsys.com/artifactory/sig-cloudnative | cnc | Software Risk Manager Scan Farm |

 ## Values

+The following table lists the Software Risk Manager Helm chart values.
+Run `helm show values srm --repo https://synopsys-sig.github.io/srm-k8s` to see the values for the latest chart.

+>Note: You can run `helm show values srm --repo https://synopsys-sig.github.io/srm-k8s --version 1.15.0` to see the values for a specific chart version, like 1.15.0 in the example.

 | Key | Type | Default/Example | Description |
 |:---|:---|:---|:---|